-July 2019 Update: The University continued to pay into the RPZ fund and work with SDOT related to parking issues in the neighborhood

-- b.
-Work with SDOT and neighborhood groups to manage on-street parking. - Seattle University does quarterly networking meetings with our institutional neighbors, and participates in community groups with an interest in transit issues such as the 12th Avenue Stewards and the Squire Park neighborhood association.
+July 2019 Update: The University continued to pay into the RPZ fund and work with SDOT related to parking issues in the neighborhood b.
+Work with SDOT and neighborhood groups to manage on-street parking.
+Seattle University does quarterly networking meetings with our institutional neighbors, and participates in community groups with an interest in transit issues such as the 12th Avenue Stewards and the Squire Park neighborhood association.
 In addition, we work closely with SDOT on issues bordering the campus.
 July 2016 Update: Seattle University continued to network with our institutional neighbors and community groups at various meetings throughout the year.
+July 2017 Update: No changes occurred during the reporting period.